andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 17. After minimizing the DC-1 VM, return to the Client-1 VM.
 You will observe that the command line on Client-1 VM responds with "Reply from ...".
 This is possible because we have enabled ICMPv4 communication from the DC-1 VM, allowing for the successful reply.

-18. Stop the ping from happening by holding CTRL + C
+18. Stop the ping from happening by holding CTRL + C.

+<h2>Step 4: Install Active Directory</h2>

+1.
+2.
+3.

+22:18